 But then again, anywhere you go or stay in Japan, the service is most definitely going to be exceptional.
 When it comes to hospitality, the Japanese are one of the best in the world and provide first-class service – be it a fancy 5-star hotel or a humble Minshuku (Japanese version of bed and breakfast).

 Tipping your concierge in Japan is not appreciated at all.
 Your concierge in Japan will give you his or her best service because their job requires them to do so.
 It’s not recommended to give a gift of high monetary value either.
 It will create an uncomfortable situation for both your concierge and you.
 So it’s best not give any tips.

 If you want to show your gratitude, you can offer them something small and of minimal monetary value – like a postcard from your area or hometown.
 However, if you only politely and verbally express your gratitude, that’s more than enough in Japan!

 Tipping in Japan Bars

-Tipping in bars in Japan is also frowned upon – at least in the conventional way of tipping.
-Don’t tip the waiting staff or the bartender for their exceptional service – tipping is considered to be weird in Japan.
+Tipping in bars in Japan or a Japanese Izakaya is also frowned upon – at least in the conventional way of tipping.
+Don’t tip the waiting staff and the Izakaya or the bartender for their exceptional service – tipping is considered to be weird in Japan.

 But you can show your gratitude by tipping in non-monetary ways – like, for example, buy an extra round of drinks and offer one to the bartender to show your appreciation.
 And yes, before you ask, bartenders are allowed to drink on the job (we’re cool like that here in Japan!).